tsundoku/tsundoku.github.io/README.md

 A - code that doesn't make me think, organising the structure of a software project is essentially the same information design problem as every other information design problem

 Q - *do you use any unit tests or automated tests?*
-A - no, automated testing is (more or less) outsourced to another company
+A - no, automated testing is outsourced to another company

 Q - *do you use virtualization?*
 A - not for live servers